Angular momentum of vortex-core Majorana zero modes: Topological protection of vortex-core MZMs

 We illustrate this in Fig.~\ref{fig:CdGM}.
 The main panel shows the LDOS $\rho(E,\vec{0})$ at the center of a vortex (winding numbers $n_X=+1$, $n_\Delta=-2$, and $n_V=+1$), calculated on a large lattice of size $L=1001$ using the KPM with order $N=20000$.
 The vortex hosts a ``conventional'' MZM with finite amplitude at the core, yielding a tall zero-energy peak in the LDOS.
 The width of this peak reflects the energy resolution of the calculation, which is set by the expansion order as $\Delta E_N=2\pi\sqrt{\ln 4}a/N\approx10^{-3}v$ \cite{Berthod.2018}.
 The resolution is sufficient to distinguish the gap edges and the in-gap states from the continuum, where the apparent noise is in fact a manifestation of the finite-lattice discrete levels, broadened to a width $\Delta E_N$.
 The left inset is a zoom-in of the spectral-gap range, showing the zero-energy peak.
 Clearly, this peak results from the superposition of two discrete states.
 The state at $E=0$ is the MZM, while the state at $E\approx10^{-3}v$ is a CdGM bound state.

-The right inset of Fig.~\ref{fig:CdGM} shows that, indeed, the CdGM state and the MZM split further as $\Delta_d$ increases, while at the same time the MZM peak sharpens, i.e., the localization of the MZM in the core improves due to the weakened hybridization with the CdGM state.
+The right inset of Fig.~\ref{fig:CdGM} shows that, indeed, the CdGM state and the MZM split further as $\Delta_d$ increases, while at the same time the MZM peak sharpens, indicating that the localization of the MZM in the core improves because of the weakened hybridization with the CdGM state.
 The energy of the CdGM state grows roughly as $\Delta_{\mathrm{F}}\Delta_d/(8|\mu|)$, which indicates a renormalization of the simple dependence $(1/2)\Delta_\mathrm{F}^2/|\mu|$ by a factor $(v/\mu)^2$.
 We conclude that the energy of the lowest poisoning quasiparticle is

 With the parameters adopted here, this gives a tiny energy $\sim8\times 10^{-4}v$.